cristinaAlarcon98/Binary-Tree/README.md

 # Coding challenges for Kreatize
-Here you can find the solution to the  proposed challenges divided in two folders with the names "FirstChallenge" and "SecondChallenge".
+Here you can find the answer to the proposed challenges.
+This answer are divided in two folders with the names "FirstChallenge" and "SecondChallenge".

 To see the results of the second challenge you may follow the next steps: